jaredpalmer/after.js/README.md

 ## Data Fetching

-For page components, you can add a`static async getInitialProps` function.
+For page components, you can add a `static async getInitialProps` function.
 This will be called on both initial server render, and then client mounts.
-Results are made available on `this.props.data`.
+Results are made available on `this.props`.

 ```js
 // pages/About.js